 Awards and Achievements: Show off industry awards you have earned.

-Retraining: Spotlight your new skills if you are proposing a promotion to a supervisor.
+Retraining: Spotlight your new skills if you are proposing a promotion.

 Letters of Reference: Include reference letters from past employers or contacts.